Republican People's Party: Atatürk era

 From 1924 to 1946, the CHP introduced sweeping social, cultural, educational, economic, and legal reforms that transformed Turkey into a republican nation state.
 Such reforms included the adoption of Swiss and Italian legal and penal codes, the acceleration of industrialization, land reform and rural development programs, nationalization of foreign assets, forced assimilation policies, strict secularism, women's suffrage, and switching written Turkish from Perso-Arabic script into Latin script, to name a few.
-In the party's second ordinary congress in 1927, Atatürk delivered a thirty-six hour long speech of his account of the pivotal last eight years of Turkish history, which ended with an appeal to the Turkish youth to protect the Republic.
+In the party's second congress in 1927 (the first since the Sivas Congress), Atatürk delivered a thirty-six hour long speech (known as Nutuk, or "The Speech") of his account of the pivotal last eight years of Turkish history, which ended with an appeal to the Turkish youth to protect the Republic.
 Its narrative has served as the basis of a growing cult of personality associated with Atatürk and the historiography of the transition to the Republic from the Sultanate.
-In the period of 1930–1939, Atatürk's CHP clarified its ideology from a vague left-wing-unionism for 'The Six Arrows': republicanism, reformism, laïcité (secularism), populism, nationalism, and statism, as well as borrowing tenets from communism and (Italian) fascism.
+In the period of 1930–1939, Atatürk's CHP clarified its ideology with 'The Six Arrows': republicanism, reformism, laïcité (secularism), populism, nationalism, and statism.
 They defined Atatürk's principles, which were soon known as Kemalism, and were codified into the constitution on 5 February 1937.

-The CHP (Then known with the acronym "CHF") sponsored many nation building projects throughout the 1930s, such as People's Courses.
+The CHP (then known with the acronym "CHF") sponsored many nation building projects throughout the 1930s, such as People's Platforms.

 With the Ottomanism question settled, Turkish nation-building was prioritized which saw nationalist propaganda, language purification, and pseudo-scientific racial theories propagated.
 Opposition to Atatürk's reforms were suppressed by various coercive institutions and military force, at the expense of religious conservatives, minorities, and communists.
 The party-state cracked down on Kurdish resistance to assimilation, suppressing multiple rebellions and encouraging the denial of their existence.
 Anti-clerical and anti-veiling campaigns peaked in the mid-1930s.
 In the party's third convention, it clarified its approach towards the religious minorities of the Christians and the Jews, accepting them as real Turks as long as they adhere to the national ideal and use the Turkish language.
 However under the state sanctioned secularist climate Alevis were able to make great strides in their emancipation, and to this day make up a core constituency of the CHP.
-With the onset of the Great Depression, the party divided into statist and liberal factions, being championed by Atatürk's prime minister İnönü and his finance minister Celal Bayar respectively.
-Atatürk mostly favored İnönü's policies, so economic development of the early republic was largely confined to state-owned enterprises and five-year plans.
+With the onset of the Great Depression, the party divided into statist and liberal factions, being championed by Atatürk's long-time prime minister İsmet İnönü and his finance minister Celâl Bayar respectively.
+Atatürk mostly favoured İnönü's policies, so economic development of the early republic was largely confined to state-owned enterprises and five-year plans.
+However near the end of Atatürk's presidency Bayar was appointed Prime Minister after İnönü fell from favor.
 Further left-wing Republicans centered around the Kadro circle were deemed to be impermissible, so they were closed down.